 The following graduate courses represent 12 credit hours to be taken in the fourth year of the healthcare services and sciences undergraduate program by students in the accelerated graduate degree program, as well as by first year graduate students from other programs:

-- SPPA 6030 Anatomy of Audition and Balance (2 credit hours)
+- SLHS 6030 Anatomy of Audition and Balance (2 credit hours)

-- SPPA 5800 Psychoacoustics will be taken by undergraduates for 3 credit hours of undergraduate credit, counting toward the 122 credit hours required for the Bachelor of Science Healthcare Services and Sciences.
+- SLHS 5800 Psychoacoustics will be taken by undergraduates for 3 credit hours of undergraduate credit, counting toward the 122 credit hours required for the Bachelor of Science Healthcare Services and Sciences.